This article is part of a larger remote work series that focuses on best practices for implementing and managing a hybrid workforce.

 Mental health has also been particularly linked to productivity.
 A person’s mental wellbeing can even have an impact on those around them, potentially affecting the whole team’s productivity if someone is experiencing poor mental health.

 Clearly, employee health and wellbeing has an impact on productivity.
-So how do you prioritise both wellbeing and productivity when managing remote teams?
+So how do you prioritise both wellbeing and productivity when managing a hybrid workforce?

 1. Establish expectations